lutteropp/GenomeTableDownloader/README.md

 - Create a text file called species_names containing the taxon names line by line.
 - Adapt the path to this text file in the R script.
 - Wait for the genomes to be downloaded and the table to be created. :-)
 - Decompress the downloaded genomes.
-On purpose, this is not done automatically.
+On purpose (for saving memory), this is not done automatically.

 An example output file genomes.table looks like this: